stonepros/stone/doc/releases/cuttlefish.rst

 * Please review the changes going back to 0.56.4 if you are upgrading all the way from bobtail.

-* The old 'ceph stop_cluster' command has been removed.
+* The old 'stone stop_cluster' command has been removed.

-* The sysvinit script now uses the ceph.conf file on the remote host when starting remote daemons via the '-a' option.
+* The sysvinit script now uses the stone.conf file on the remote host when starting remote daemons via the '-a' option.
 Note that if '-a' is used in conjunction with '-c path', the path must also be present on the remote host (it is not copied to a temporary file, as it was